bitextor/bitextor/docs/README.md

 deferred: true
 ```
-* `bifixer`: if this option is set, [bifixer](https://github.com/bitextor/bifixer) is used to fix parallel sentences and tag near-duplicates for removal
+* `bifixer`: if this option is set, [bifixer](https://github.com/bitextor/bifixer) is used to fix parallel sentences and tag near-duplicates for removal.
+When using bifixer=true, it is possible to specify additional arguments using `bifixerOptions` variable.
+More information about these arguments in [bifixer](https://github.com/bitextor/bifixer) repository.
 * `elrc`: if this option is set, some ELRC quality indicators are added to the final corpus, such as the ratio of target length to source length; these indicators can be used later to filter-out some segment pairs manually
 * `tmx`: if this option is set, the output corpus is formatted as a [TMX](https://en.wikipedia.org/wiki/Translation_Memory_eXchange) translation memory
 * `deduped`: if this option is set in conjunction with `tmx`, the resulting TMX will not contain repeated segment pairs; if a segment pair is found in more than one pair of documents, it will be provided with more than two URLs, so it is possible to know in which original URLs it appeared